8fold/php-shoop/README.md

 8fold Shoop is inspired by:

 - the basic data types, APIs, and protocol-oriented nature of Swift;
-- the desire of functional programming to favor immutability and keep side-effects local to a given scope;
+- the desire of functional programming to favor immutability and keeping side-effects local to a given scope;
 - the encapsulation, composition, and communication of object-oriented programming; and
 - the step-by-step sequence style of procedural programming compared to something like logical programming.

 ## Usage

 We have done our best to ensure Shoop types work seamlessly within the standard PHP environment.
-ESString (and all other types), for example, is (are) recognized as a normal PHP string.
-This makes for some interesting possibilities.
+All Shoop types, for example, can be interacted with as native strings and arrays.
+They can also be type juggled to any other type...yes, even arrays directly to strings (speaking of API complaints).

 ```php
 // Just a regular string.